SUSE/Portus/_docs/Configuring-Portus.md

 If something goes wrong when trying to guess the email, then it just falls back to the default behavior (empty email).

+### Delete support

+**Note**: feature only available in Portus 2.1 or later.
+Also bear in mind that this will only work accordingly if you are using Docker Distribution 2.4 or later.

+As of 2.1, and if you are using a Docker Distribution version not older than 2.4, you will be able to delete images, tags, users, namespaces and teams.
+In order to do so just enable the `delete` option:

+{% highlight yaml %}
+delete:
+  enabled: true
+{% endhighlight %}

+This option is **disabled** by default.
+This is because we want users enabling this if they are really sure about the feature itself and its requirements.

 ### Creating the first admin user

 As explained [here](/features/3_teams_namespaces_and_users.html), an admin user